 How to Build a Covered Sandbox

-Build a covered sandbox in no time at all.
+This weekend, build a covered sandbox for the kids.
 The roof on this DIY sandbox will keep the play area well-shaded and free of leaves, twigs and rain.

 - circular saw